1. The common interests of the international working class:

 9. An independent movement of the working class – and all capitalist parties.

-The working class must break free from all the bankrupt social democratic parties such as the Democrat Party in the U.S., the Labor Party in Australia, the SPD in Germany and equivalent parties internationally.
-These parties which have claimed to represent the working class are now hollowed parties of war and big business.
-Supporting one or another of these parties under the banner of “less of two evils” is a disastrous dead end for the working class.
+The working class must break free from all the bankrupt social democratic parties such as the Democratic Party in the U.S., the Labor Party in Australia, the SPD in Germany and equivalent parties internationally.
+These parties which have claimed to represent the working class are now hollow parties of war and big business.
+Supporting one or another of these parties under the banner of the “lesser of two evils” is a disastrous dead end for the working class.
+The project of reformism has been discredited forever.

-Many organisations that call themselves “socialist” are in fact “pseudo-left” parties that exist only to disorientate and derail an independent movement of the working class.
-This includes the various pseudo-left tendencies that exist globally such as the International Socialist Organisation, Socialist Alliance, Syrizia, Podemos and the Socialist Party.
+Many organisations that call themselves “socialist” are in fact reformist parties.
+This includes the various tendencies such as the Democratic Socialist of America in the US, Socialist Alternative in Australia, Syrizia in Greece, Podemos in Spain and the Socialist Party in the UK.

-These forces which base themselves on the material interests of the petty bourgeois upper middle classes disorient the working class through the use of left wing phraseology and work unceasingly to keep workers contained within bourgeois parliamentary democracy.
-They insist workers must subordinate their struggles to the anti-worker Trade Unions.
+These forces which base themselves on the material interests of the petty bourgeois upper middle classes disorient the working class through the use of left wing phraseology work unceasingly to keep workers contained within bourgeois parliamentary democracy.
+They do so by insisting that workers can exert leftward pressure on the trade union bureaucracy and by extension leftward pressure on the capitalist parties.

-Fascism arises during periods of capitalist crisis.
-The economic chaos following World War 1 that led to the Great Depression, birthed European fascism.
+Fascism arises during periods of capitalist crisis and the subsequent fear of the ruling class of working class revolution.
+The economic chaos following World War 1 that led to the Great Depression and the fear of the spread of the revolution from the USSR, birthed European fascism.
 It took power first in Italy before spreading to other countries – including most disastrously for the world, Germany.

 Now, after the Global Financial Crisis (GFC) of 2008 and the worsening capitalist crisis of this century, fascism is again rearing its ugly head.
 Fascistic parties are in power in Ukraine, the Philippines, Hungary, Poland, Austria and Italy.
 They are on the rise in France, Brazil, Germany, Sweden, Denmark, Holland, the Baltic nations, Croatia, Slovakia, Czech Republic and last-but-not-least, in the dominant imperialist power, the United States, led by the fascist Donald Trump.